White Collar Crime

 Fort Lauderdale Federal Criminal Defense Attorney Defends Clients Charged with White Collar Crime Throughout South Florida

 White collar crimes have many variations among definitions and legal consequences.
 Determine exactly what your options are and receive white collar crime help by contacting Fort Lauderdale Federal criminal defense attorney, Kenneth Padowitz, Esq..
 His past experience as a prosecutor and legal educator give him a broad base of knowledge that can be called upon to assist you.
 His impeccable reputation in the media and among his professional peers is also exactly what you need for help with white collar crime charges.
 Celebrities and prominent business leaders who commit white collar crimes may seem to escape severe consequences for their actions.
 Don’t assume every case is like this!
 White collar crimes in particular need a qualified expert who can navigate the legal system.
+We then always advise that you get help from a nearby lawyer that specializes in your case type, so a great example would be experienced criminal lawyers in New Brunswick NJ if that’s your area and case type, so always look for the best specialist lawyer in your area.

 “White collar crime” is a relatively new term for an occupation related crime, usually committed by someone who has a high social standing and/or degree of power.
 This can include a broad range of offenses that may overlap with corporate crime, organized crime, and corruption.
 White collar crime generally refers to offenses such as embezzlement, identity theft, insider trading, bribery, forgery, and computer/internet criminal acts.
 Fraudulent activities like Ponzi schemes and Pyramid schemes also fall under the category of white collar crimes.
 Other forms of white collar crimes can include bank fraud, money laundering, extortion, and tax evasion.